 The working methods of the UN Security Council are an area where elected members have taken the lead (see Boxes 1 and 2).
 As Karin Landgren puts it, "What we are really talking about in working methods is power relationships, so it is an important area for change.
-It is reform by another name," even if elected members are conscious that "changing the working methods without reforming documents with "their friends" outside of the Council, while the E10 sometimes note the privileged relationship between some P5 and certain media.
-And the proliferation of social media has also rendered interactive consultations more challenging due to fears of leaks and tweets from all sides.
+It is reform by another name," even if elected members are conscious that "changing the working methods without reforming the Council would just be nibbling at the edges."25 Even though the E10 have not always been unified on working methods, they are making concerted efforts to push for reforms in working methods to render the Council's work more transparent, inclusive, and accountable.26 As one interviewee put it, "This makes E10 members rebels, notably regarding noncodified practices."27 Conversely, the P5 have generally been reluctant to record the Council's working methods, arguing that these practices should remain flexible and adaptable.